 This template is designed to allow an understanding of how the catastrophe risk module of the SCR has been calculated and what are the main drivers.

 For every type of catastrophe risk the risk mitigating effect of the undertaking's specific reinsurance contracts and special purpose vehicles must be determined.
-This calculation is prospective and must be based on the reinsurance program of the next reporting year as described in the reinsurance templates for Facultative covers (S.30.01 and S.30.02) and Outgoing reinsurance program in the next reporting year (S.30.03 and S.30.04).
+This calculation is prospective and must be based on the reinsurance program of the next reporting year as described in the Outgoing reinsurance program in the next reporting year (S.30.03 and S.30.04).

 Undertakings need to estimate their recoveries from risk mitigation in line with the Directive 2009/138/EC, Delegated Regulation (EU) 2015/35 and any relevant technical standard.
 Undertakings shall complete the catastrophe reporting template only to the granularity required to perform this calculation.